jannovergara/jannovergara.me/src/pages/articles/2013-09-01---solid-design-principles-for-the-modern-c++/index.md

 4. The code becomes modular and reusable.
 5. It decreases side-effects of new implementation or bug fixes.
 6. It helps increase readability, extensibility and maintenance.

+# Takeaway initiative
+_"We must all suffer from one of two pains: the pain of discipline or the pain of regret.
+The difference is discipline weighs ounces while regret weighs tons. - Jim Rohn"_